How You Can Beat the Winter Blues and Stay Happy Using Natural Methods

 Your gut bacteria are responsible for making all the hormones that modulate mood, sleep, weight, mental energy, and even pain, so keep them healthy with a good supplement.

 Omega-3-fatty acids have also been shown to be a key component when treating the winter blues.
 Don’t get yours from polluted, rancid fish sources!

 Instead, you can add sprouted, ground flaxseed to your smoothies, batters, and other foods.
 Like probiotics, you need omega-3s all year round, but be especially vigilant in wintertime.

-Exercise is an important way to release those feel-good chemicals—serotonin and dopamine.
-If it’s just too cold outside and winter hiking is not your thing, get a rebounder and jump…or take the stairs.
+Exercise is an important way to release those feel-good chemicals, serotonin and dopamine.
+If it’s just too cold outside and winter hiking is not your thing, find other options to get your sweat on indoors.

 Most of you know about the power of touch, particularly therapeutic touch.
-The energetic exchange we get from other human beings cannot be overestimated, and if you aren’t getting that, from an intimate relationship, pay someone for a massage!
+The energetic exchange we get from other human beings cannot be overestimated, and if you aren’t getting that from an intimate relationship, make sure you’re getting it somewhere!